 Who gets to use the materials?

-Materials are sent to the school where the teacher is registered on our site when materials are ordered.
-When they arrive, materials should be given to the teacher who submitted the project request, to be used in his/her classroom.
-This does not apply to projects where the teacher explicitly describes the intent for materials to be given to the students to use and own.
+Materials are either sent to the school where the teacher is registered on our site when materials are ordered, or to a custom address that the teacher designates when confirming their funding.
+In either case, materials should be given to the teacher who submitted the project request, to be used with their students.
+This does not apply to projects where the teacher explicitly describes the intent for materials to be given to the students to use and own, such as projects for take-home books, Distance Learning Projects for students or Warmth, Care & Hunger projects.

 If the teacher moves schools after posting a project (but before materials arrive in the classroom):